-Every week day, Augsburg students lead volunteers and service-learners into the neighborhood to make healthy food available through the following programs:
+Every week day, Augsburg students work on campus and in the neighborhood to make healthy food available through the following programs:

 2) Farmers Market Gleaning (Vegetable Rescue) – Every Saturday during the summer and fall, you’ll find us at the Mill City Farmer’s Market, collecting donated produce and distributing it to our neighbors in Cedar-Riverside.

 3) Free Community Meals – This is the core of our program, and occupies the majority of our time.
-Students reheat, repackage, cater, and deliver surplus dining hall food (graciously donated by A’Viands Campus Dining) at our non-profit partners in South Minneapolis.
+Students reheat, repackage, cater, and deliver surplus dining hall food (graciously donated by Augsburg’s dining services) at our non-profit partners in South Minneapolis.
 Almost all of the meal shifts include a free meal for the volunteers, and most importantly, give students a chance to dine and converse with our neighbors.

 Monday – Thursday: Brian Coyle Community Center.
 Run by Pillsbury United Communities, the Brian Coyle Center serves the Cedar-Riverside neighborhood of Minneapolis with basic needs, self-sufficiency, and youth services.
 We serve supper to the youth, primarily East African, and staff of the Kids College program every Monday – Thursday.
 After serving the meal, Campus Kitchen students get to sit down and eat with the youth before cleaning up and returning to campus.

 2nd Wednesday of the Month: Trinity Lutheran.
 The Wednesday Night Supper at Trinity Lutheran Congregation brings congregation members, neighbors, and students together for a communal meal each week with the help of local organizations and volunteers.
 We serve supper here every second Wednesday of the month.